 In school a lot of my creative writing was put on hold due to, well, the schoolwork.
 But what I didn’t realize at the time was that while papers on Lord of the Flies or Economics 101 might not have floated my boat, they all mattered to the development of my craft.

-Every race an athlete runs can make them faster.
-Every song a pianist plays can flex their music muscles further.
+Every race athletes run can make them faster.
+Every song pianists play can flex their music muscles further.
 With writing it is no different.

 With practice comes improvement.
-As such, every paper you write, every blog you type, and every report you compose contributes to the development of you as a writer.
+As such, every paper you write, every blog you type, and every report you compose contributes to your development as a writer.

 At the job I have now I have a lot of dental and orthodontic clients I have to write content for.
 But despite the fact that dentistry and orthodontia are far from the subjects I am most passionate about, I am passionate about writing.
 So I take every piece of content I have to write as an exciting task.
 It challenges my creativity and my skill to constantly come up with fresh, well-written ways to talk about, say, braces.
 And as a result, my skill and my brain get sharper.